Review: Blackbird Secure Desktop – a fully open source modern POWER9 workstation without any proprietary code

 Are you sure this is exotic?

-Taking the machine out of the box and setting it up is pretty much identical to any other computer, but the server like architecture of the Blackbird does come with a few peculiarities that you won’t find in generic x86 hardware.
+Taking the machine out of the box and setting it up is pretty much identical to any other computer, but the server-like architecture of the Blackbird does come with a few peculiarities that you won’t find in generic x86 hardware.
 Much like a server, the Blackbird has a BMC – running OpenBMC, an open source BMC firmware stack – that powers on first, the second you connect the PSU to the power outlet.
 It’s the BMC’s job to interface between the system-management software and platform hardware.
 OpenBMC is a tiny Linux distribution designed specifically for running on BMCs.

 The BMC outputs to both the VGA port and serial, but most of us will use the former.
 Once the BMC has fully booted its Linux installation, you end up at a Petitboot menu, where you can select your preferred boot device.